CodyTheDoer/ArduinoUnoR3-MelziLCD-Control/README.md

     GND ---------------------------------------------- GND

 Knowledge Sources:

-Interfacing with the Wanhao i3 LCD https://reprap.org/forum/read.php?415,873380
+Interfacing with the Wanhao i3 LCD: https://reprap.org/forum/read.php?415,873380

-How Do I Configure Pinouts For A LCD https://reprap.org/forum/read.php?415,885957
+How Do I Configure Pinouts For A LCD: https://reprap.org/forum/read.php?415,885957